tf1993614/embryo_alternative_splicing/README.md

-# Embryo splicing site project
+# Embryo alternative splicing project

 ## SRA to fastq conversion

 All single cell raw sequencing files (SRA) were downloaded by lanxiang Li using SRAtoolKit (version: 3.0.6).
-Metadata files are in the embryo_data.xlsx.
+Metadata files are in the **embryo_data.xlsx**.

+All raw SRA files are in `/mnt/disk2/disk_new2/`

-SRA to fastq conversion was done by the script (sra2fastq.sh) written by Feng Tang.
+SRA to fastq conversion was done by the script (**sra2fastq.sh**) written by Feng Tang.
 Code is shown below.

 	#!/bin/bash